ssec/sift/doc/source/auto_update_mode.rst

 Auto Update Mode
 ================

-MTG-SIFT can be operated in *Auto Update Mode* for operational monitoring of incoming data.
+SIFT can be operated in *Auto Update Mode* for operational monitoring of incoming data.

 In that mode the graphical user interfaces shows three time displays instead of